-Since the winery's founding in 1983, stewardship of the land has been a key principle in our winemaking.
+Since the winery's founding in 1983, stewardship of the land has been a key principle in our winemaking and farming practices.
 Founder Jim Bernau believes Pinot Noir made with consideration for the environment, employees and community simply tastes better.

 Our vineyards are certified sustainable through LIVE (Low Input Viticulture and Enology) and Salmon-Safe.
 This includes 66 acres of vinifera at our Estate Vineyard in the Salem Hills, 178 acres at Tualatin Estate Vineyard in Forest Grove, 54 acres at Elton Vineyard in the Eola-Amity Hills and 16 acres at our Bernau Estate Vineyard in Dundee.
 LIVE is certified through the International Organization for Biological Control, the international standard for sustainable agriculture.
 The whole farm system certification includes preventative measures for water run off into salmon streams, natural pesticide management, riparian areas and reduced sprays.